 We have a legal obligation to keep children safe from harm and ensure we exercise our duty of care to teach students how to keep themselves safe.
 Keeping Children Safe in Education, puts legal responsibility on schools to ensure we are actively supervising and monitoring what students are accessing online.
 This legal duty upon schools does not just relate to what students access in lessons on school computers, but also includes any content they might access on the way to school when wearing school uniform, on the school bus or at breaks and lunchtimes on their phones via 3G and 4G.
 Mobile phones, include many additional functions such as an integrated camera, video recording capability, instant messaging, mobile office applications and mobile access to the internet.
 These allow immediate access to email, searching for information on the internet and other functions such as access to social networking sites e.g. Facebook, Instagram, Snapchat and blogging sites.
 There has been an increase in the number of issues to do with online abuse via mobile phone technology and social media.
 As a result, students' wellbeing and mental health is being affected by this abuse of mobile phone technology.

 We appreciate that there is a positive side to mobile phone technology and students often carry mobile phones for safety reasons.
-Beyond this, there is no need for students to use their mobile phones in school.

 Expectations